NexusPIPE/blog/blog/2023-08-24-avoiding-user-friction-nexusuvc.md

 The original idea behind CAPTCHAs was to create challenges that were easy for humans but difficult for computers.
 However, as bots became more sophisticated, the complexity of CAPTCHAs increased.
 This led to several challenges:

 1. **Growing Complexity:** To keep up with evolving bot technology, CAPTCHAs have become more intricate, often leading to confusion for users.
 The distorted text and ambiguous images can leave even genuine users puzzled.
-2. **Exclusion of Certain Demographics:** The complexity of modern CAPTCHAs can be particularly harmful to certain groups, such as the elderly, visually impaired, or those with cognitive disabilities.
+2. **Exclusion of Certain Demographics:** The complexity of modern CAPTCHAs can be particularly harmful to certain groups, such as the elderly, the visually impaired, or those with cognitive disabilities.
 The challenges may become insurmountable barriers for them, leading to exclusion from online services.
 3. **Time-Consuming:** The increased difficulty means users may have to spend several minutes deciphering the challenge, leading to impatience, frustration and user friction.

 These factors contribute to a growing disconnect between the original intent of CAPTCHAs and the user experience.
 While they were designed to enhance security, the increased complexity has often led to user dissatisfaction and potential abandonment of the site or service.